-Excessive absences will be considered in determining whether a student can participate in special events or exercise special privileges, including but not limited to school trips, field trips, fan buses, and senior intern periods.
+Excessive absences will be considered in determining whether a student can participate in special events or exercise special privileges, including but not limited to participatory activities such as school trips, field trips, fan buses, and senior intern periods.

-All Saturday Schools will be held in a designated location on campus from 8:00 am to 2:00 pm.
+NOTES: All Saturday Schools will be held in a designated location on campus from 8:00 am to 2:00 pm.